The Seattle Department of Transportation and King County Metro are partnering together to bring RapidRide to Delridge Way SW.

 These updates will be the fastest way to keep you informed for upcoming intersection closures, pieces of work with high impacts, and changes on the corridor.
 Text "DELRIDGE" to 33222 to receive project alerts.

 Please contact us with questions to: DelridgeTransit@seattle.gov or call our project hotline at 206-775-8739.

 We will continue to keep this website and our project website up to date with project information.
-Please look out for future email updates as we approach our ground breaking.
+Please look out for future email updates as we continue with construction.